Aclios/Jiten-Tools/README.md

 The **_project** folder will contain everything you need to modify.

 The **_project/original** folder will have original files and original assets.
 Don't delete or modify files from this folder.

 The **_project/new** folder will contain the new files that you modified and the new rom will be build from its contents.

 ## Font

 The font is located in **_project/new/font**.
-It already have French characters glyphs and metrics.
+It already has French characters glyphs and metrics.

-Too save space, the encoding now uses 1 byte per character.
+To save space, the encoding now uses 1 byte per character.
 The bytes 00 and 23 are special characters, so you can map a total of 254 different characters.

 If you want to add a new character, put it somewhere in the font.png font sheet, and modify the fontmap.csv file.
 This file follows the layout of the sheet: the cell D7 refers to the character in the 7th row, 4th column of the sheet.
 Enter <character>|<character_width> in the correct cell.

 ## Images

 Images are originally extracted to **_project/original/images**.
 After modifying an image, put it at **_project/new/images** with the exact same relative path so it's taken into account in the rebuilding.

 Images are extracted as palette-indexed png, and they need to stay in this format to be reimported.
 You can of course modify the palette.

 ## Text

 The text is extracted to **_project/new/text**.

 For the encyclopedia, simply modify the Translation column of the xlsx files; for openings/credits, simply modify the txt files.

 ## Sound